dashjoin/platform/dashjoin-docs/docs/user-interface.md

 Finally, the layouts table provides an overview of all tables and whether the default layout is used or whether the user has customized the layout using the layout editor.

+Pages are located under /#/page/Pagename.
+Like all other UIs, they show the toolbar, the side navigation, and the main page content.
+If you navigate to /#/full/Pagename instead, only the main page content is rendered.
+This feature can be used for providing simplified UIs or simple landing pages.

 ### System Pages and Layouts

 The system comes with a set of system pages (e.g. Home and Info) and some layouts for databases, tables, queries, etc. These layouts contain much of the functionality described in this reference guide.